 In the 19th century, spiral staircases took another important structural jump.
 While the first spiral staircases were made of stone, then wood, they were now made of steel.
 Steel is still considered a safer material for spiral staircases, particularly when it comes to fire hazards.

 Purposes of a Spiral Staircase

-Historians theorize that in the early days of spiral staircases, functionality may have been stressed over beauty.
+Historians theorize that in the early days of spiral staircases, the functionality may have been stressed over beauty.
 After all, spiral staircases that wound clockwise around towers or pillars provided an advantage in combat: those defending the building could come from the top towards the enemy.
 In addition, enemies would find it difficult to fight with their right hands-most people's "sword hand"-as they ascended the staircase.

 Unlike their ancient counterparts, modern spiral staircases are created to be aesthetically pleasing.
 They are especially useful for area s with a smaller space, as they take up less floor space than other staircase types.

 Spiral staircases can be categorized depending on the type of turn they make.
 The turn indicates how far the person ascending the stairs rotates from their starting position.
 These turns include: